Balls of Steel (video game): Duke Nukem tie-in

 The game includes a table based on the Apogee/3D Realms video game Duke Nukem 3D including graphics from that game and original voice-overs by Nukem actor Jon St. John.
 Pinball missions include fighting monsters like octabrains and pig-cops, and using powerups such as jetpacks and the Holoduke, from the Duke Nukem 3D video game.

 Graphics of a pinball game named Balls of Steel appear in Duke Nukem 3D itself, in the first level, "Hollywood Holocaust", when Duke encounters the table.
 Balls of Steel reappears in Duke Nukem Forever.

 Development

 Balls of Steel was in development since 1995.
 The game was showcased at E3 1997.

 Reception

 Balls of Steel was a finalist for Computer Games Strategy Plus's 1998 "Classic Game of the Year" award, which ultimately went to Centipede.
 The editors wrote that Balls of Steel "demonstrated that you can do the Bally table on the PC, and do it well."
+GameSpot wrote: "If you're looking for the ultimate in PC pinball sim realism, BOS won't satisfy you.
+Rather, where BOS succeeds is in its fun factor."

+Legacy

+A remake for modern computers was developed in 2024 by Big Boat Interactive and published by Atari, Inc. This version didn't include the Duke Nukem table, instead having Devil's Island and tables based on Atari games Centipede and Missile Command.